| Description |

 catalog represents a collection of other

 OsidObjects.
-The collection may be physical or
+The collection may be

-OsidCatalogs using hierarchy services.
+larger OsidCatalogs using hierarchy

-OsidCatalogs may serve as a control point to
+services.
+OsidCatalogs may serve as a

-filter or constrain the OsidObjects
+control point to filter or constrain the

-that may be visible or created.
-Each
+OsidObjects that may be visible or

-OsidCatalog may have its own provider
+created.
+Each OsidCatalog may have its

-identifty apart from the service provider.
+own provider identifty apart from the service

 -